-Based on the current market and following a thorough evaluation, SCP discontinued offering discounted EV chargers, effective May 1, 2024.
-Although discounted EV chargers will no longer be available through SCP, the demand response component will remain active.
-Customers with enrolled chargers in GridSavvy Rewards will continue to participate and receive the \$5/month bill credit.
+Although discounted EV chargers will no longer be available through SCP, all customers can still participate in SCP's demand response program.
+Customers with enrolled chargers in GridSavvy Rewards will continue to earn the \$5/month bill credit.

-Staff will now focus on more impactful initiatives to support equitable transportation electrification.
-Staff will apply lessons learned to these efforts, along with the forthcoming Transportation & Mobility Needs Assessment recommendations.
+Staff are focusing on more impactful initiatives to support equitable transportation electrification, applying lessons learned from this past program, along with the forthcoming Transportation & Mobility Needs Assessment recommendations.
 This decision underscores the Board's dedication to aligning offers and incentives to customer needs and promoting equity.
-Ongoing efforts to support EV adoption include a workplace charging research project, expanding public chargers in rural areas, and offering non-profits incentives up to \$22,500 for EV purchases or leases.
+Ongoing efforts to support EV adoption include a workplace charging research project, daily managed EV charging to reduce customer costs and impact on the grid, expanding public chargers in rural areas, and offering non-profits incentives up to \$22,500 for EV purchases or leases.